 How does TB affect Fertility?

-The only way to diagnose this TB is by culturing the tubercle bacillus from the tissue and sent it to the lab for testing.
-While it takes time to grow in lab and by the time it shows positive signs, patient will arrive at an advanced stage.
+The only way to diagnose this TB is by culturing the tubercle bacillus from the tissue and sending it to the lab for testing.
+While it takes time to grow in the lab and by the time it shows positive signs, the patient will arrive at an advanced stage.

 What are the symptoms of Genital TB?